Charged with Theft?

-See the Criminal Penalty Chart » for penalties or sentences associated with being found guilty of theft; it can have serious implications and may affect your current and/or future employment, immigration status, family, and freedom.
+The penalties or sentences associated with being found guilty of theft can have serious implications and may affect your current and/or future employment, immigration status, family, and freedom.
 Having a criminal record can impact you for years to come.

 Shoplifting And Theft Under $5000

 Shoplifting or theft from a retail store (not a private citizen) is the most common form of theft.
 A shoplifting charge is a common and often considered a minor criminal offence.
 Accordingly we are often able to successfully negotiate with the Crown to have a minor shoplifting or theft charge “diverted” and avoid conviction and even trial.
 Not every shoplifting results in a withdrawal of the charge – it depends upon the circumstances of the offence and any history you have before the court.

 Theft over $5000 is much more serious than minor property related crimes such as shoplifting.
 Generally, these types of charges include workplace theft, embezzlement, and large-scale thefts of vehicles or construction equipment.
 While penalties for Theft under $5000 can be minor, those convicted of theft over $5000 may face up to 10 years in prison.
 Even first-time offenders may face severe penalties.

 If you are alleged to have stolen from your employer, it is considered a “breach of trust” and is considered a very serious crime.
 The consequences of conviction can be very serious including incarceration.

 Conviction of a crime can turn your life upside down, and the process can be frightening.